Uber Accidents in California

 If you have been involved in an accident with an Uber driver, whether as a passenger or as another driver, you should consult with an accident attorney right away.
 The Santa Monica car accident lawyers at McGee, Lerer & Associates know how to navigate the complexities of these types of cases and will advocate aggressively for the compensation you deserve from the negligent driver, whether that's an Uber driver or a driver who struck an Uber vehicle.

-Who is liable in my accident with an Uber driver?
+Who is liable for my accident with an Uber driver?

 When an accident occurs, one of the most important first steps is figuring out who was responsible and proving liability.